viniciusov/MediaCleanup/README.md

 ## Errors
 You may get errors when executing some options.
-If removing or renaming items, be sure that you must have Write Permissions to do so, otherwise the script will not remove/rename.
+If removing or renaming items, be sure that you must have Write Permissions to do so and if the file or folder aren't Read-Only, otherwise the script will not remove/rename them.
 In addition, if you get errors when renaming, check if there isn't a file or folder already in that location with the same new name.
 If you got an unexpected error, please let me know.

 ## Warning